 Change for Animals Foundation

 The Foundation works to stop the dog meat trade in a number of countries including South Korea, Vietnam and Indonesia.
-Find out what the Foundation has achieved so far here

 Last Chance for Animals